 It is that time of year again!
 The aviv barley is ready in the land of Israel.
 Or is it?
 You have this barley searcher over here saying, “yes the aviv barley is ready” and you have this barley search team over here saying, “no it’s not ready yet”.
 And they have different definitions of what aviv barley is, and how much you need, and how to recognize barley.
 You have two other messianic teams with different definitions themselves, but they are siding with the Karaites and not with the messianic sister.
 How can you know what to do?
 Well, if you are like a lot of people you look for someone with a good reputation.
 And you see out there that there is a very well-respected barley search team called Devorah’s Date Tree that bills themselves as the most reliable and respected new moon and aviv barley reports from the land of Israel.
 And you think, well that sounds good, because after all the majority can’t possibly be wrong, can they?
 Oh, yes, they can!
 And in this study, we are going to show you why we will not use Devorah’s Date Tree for the aviv barley, and along the way we are going to talk about why it is so important and how not to break Deuteronomy chapter 16 and verse 9.

 I learned about aviv barley back in around 2001-2003 from the Karaites themselves.
 I have followed it very closely ever since because all the other feasts key off the barley, which sets the initial start date, what is called the head of the year.
 Today my job is to interview and qualify the witnesses to the aviv barley so that we can know when to start the head of the year, so that all the rest of the feast days fall into place.
-If you are new to the aviv barley, I can recommend a video called “Aviv Barley Simplified”, it is on the Nazarene Israel YouTube channel and we also have the transcripts available at nazareneisrael.org
+It is important that you have read our previous study called “Aviv Barley Simplified” to make this chapter easier for you to understand.

 I never thought I would have to do this, but in this study we are going to have to talk first about what is copyright and what is fair use.
 According to Baylor University fair use allows for limited use of copyrighted material without permission from the copyright holder for purposes such as: criticism, parity which we are going to try to avoid but that’s kind of hard given the subject, news reporting, research and scholarship which is always a focus, and teaching which is the main purpose of our study here.